mghobakhlou/FPSDN/README.md

   #### Steps
   1. Clone this repository if it's not yet on your machine.
-  2. Navigate to the root of the project (FPSDN folder that contain install.sh)
+  2. Navigate to the root of the FPSDN project (FPSDN folder that contain install.sh)
   3. Run the following commands: `Chmod +x install.sh` and `./install.sh`
       > Note: this can take a while.
   4. To check instalation run `bash run_test.sh`, you should get the following output:

       ```sh
-        ~/DyNetiKAT_contained$ bash run_test.sh
+        ~/FPSDN$  ./run_test.sh
         Packet: int_to_ext - property: #0: property satisfied.
         Packet: int_to_ext - property: #1: property satisfied.
         Packet: ext_to_int - property: #0: property satisfied.